Arthromdxo/Arthro-MD-Plus-Cream-Australia/README.md

 </div>
 </div>
 <h3 data-end="3244" data-start="3210"><strong data-end="3244" data-start="3214">Results and What to Expect</strong></h3>
 <p data-end="3520" data-start="3246">With regular use, many people report reduced swelling, improved flexibility, and less reliance on oral painkillers.
-The cream does not claim to cure underlying medical conditions, but it can greatly improve quality of life by easing discomfort and promoting better movement.</p>
+The <a href="https://github.com/Arthromdxo/Arthro-MD-Plus-Cream-Australia/">cream</a> does not claim to cure underlying medical conditions, but it can greatly improve quality of life by easing discomfort and promoting better movement.</p>
 <p data-end="3649" data-start="3522">Most users start to notice results within the first few applications, especially when combined with rest and gentle stretching.</p>
 <h3 data-end="3691" data-start="3656"><strong data-end="3691" data-start="3660">Are There Any Side Effects?</strong></h3>
 <p data-end="3853" data-start="3693">Since&nbsp;<a href="https://www.facebook.com/groups/arthromdpluscreamaustralia" target="_blank"><strong>Arthro MD+ Cream</strong></a>&nbsp;is made with natural ingredients, it&rsquo;s generally well-tolerated.
 However, like with any topical product, some individuals may experience:</p>